The definition of velocity

 Unfortunately, Hubble (along with the entire scientific community) failed to realize this doesn’t make sense.

-The Doppler Effect is proportional to speed, but is not proportional to distance.
+The Doppler Effect is proportional to speed, but is not proportional to linear distance.

 Only problem is Hubble’s Law doesn’t make sense either.
 You cannot derive velocity (or acceleration) by multiplying a constant by a static distance.
-A static distance and a constant are scalars, and velocity is
+A static distance is a scalar, and

 that is forced to fit an erroneous empirical definition.